Esurielt/spirit-seeker-site/src/site/notes/01 World of Erythea/Atlas/Eblon/Pharousia/Azulihrun.md

 **Turning Leaf** - A newly-fashioned Cerulium device shop.
 **Vyxen's Curiousities** - An antique and gadget shop for both old mechanical antiques as well as Cerulium inventions.

+### Factions
 #### Powerful Figures
 ##### Sovereign Emre Sarayli
-Sovereign of Pharousia, convener of the Cerulean Chamber, temporarily residing in Azulihrun to monitor the construction of the Skyspire
+(non-binary human mornarch) Sovereign of Pharousia, convener of the Cerulean Chamber, temporarily residing in Azulihrun to monitor the construction of the Skyspire

 ##### Laveni Kaplan
 (male human aristocrat) Lord and High Magistrate of Azulihrun.